o1-labs/proof-systems/book/src/fundamentals/zkbook_commitment.md

 x_n G + r_n H \\
 $$

-But we can instead batch/aggregate all of these commitments together as:
+But we can instead batch/aggregate all of these commitments together as a single commitment:

 $$
 x_1 G_1 + \cdots + x_n G_n + r H